browserengineering/book/book/layout.md

             child.paint(display_list)
 ```

-You can now delete the line that computes a `BlockLayout`'s
+Again, delete the line that computes a `BlockLayout`'s `display_list`
-`display_list` field by copying from child layout objects.
+field by copying from child layout objects.

 Finally for a `BlockLayout` object with text inside, we need to copy
 over the `display_list` field that it computes during `recurse` and